utahta/pythonbrew/README.rst

   Using the given version of python.

 list
-  List the installed versions of Python.
+  List the installed all pythons.

 list -k <version>
-  List the available install version of python.
+  List the available install pythons.

 uninstall <version>
   Uninstall the given version of python.